US police forces on alert ahead of possible Trump arrest

 In the latest hearing in the grand jury investigation on Monday, a Trump legal ally testified to push back against evidence provided by a key prosecution witness.

-Robert Costello gave evidence seeking to discredit Mr Trump's former attorney, Michael Cohen, who claims the former president was aware of the hush-money payment to Ms Daniels.
+Robert Costello sought to discredit Mr Trump's former attorney, Michael Cohen, who claims the former president was aware of the hush-money payment to Ms Daniels.

 Mr Costello told reporters after emerging from two hours of testimony: "I told the grand jury that this guy [Cohen] couldn't tell the truth if you put a gun to his head."